-When the Benedictine monks of Saint Vincent Archabbey accepted the challenge of establishing a missionary presence in Taiwan back in 1964, we were actually revisiting a project which we had embraced back in 1922, when Pope Pius XI selected the American Benedictines for the task of establishing the first Catholic University in China.
+When the Benedictine monks of Saint Vincent Archabbey accepted the challenge of establishing a missionary presence in Taiwan back in 1964, we were actually revisiting a project we had embraced back in 1922, when Pope Pius XI selected the American Benedictines for the task of establishing the first Catholic University in China.
 By 1925, Saint Vincent Archabbey, the first Benedictine monastery in the United States, had established Fu Jen Catholic University in what is now Beijing.

-For the past several years, volunteer students and staff members from Saint Vincent College have joined Father David for a couple of weeks at a time to assist in his work.
-Here again, these young volunteers are able to experience first-hand the joy of serving others, in spite of language and cultural barriers.
+For the past several years, volunteer students and staff members from Saint Vincent College have joined our monks in Taiwan for a couple of weeks at a time to assist in their work.
+These young volunteers are able to experience first-hand the joy of serving others, in spite of language and cultural barriers.
 The seeds of community, as always, prove to be more resilient than the difficult terrains where they are sown.